 A crowd favourite, Lemon Ball's bright lime colour and attractive texture make him a perfect choice for any supporting role in the garden or container garden.
 He loves to spread out, or turn into a trailing plant, and it always fun to work with.
 Lemon Ball will become quite yellow in the full sun, but turn back to it's natural lime green when given some shade.
 Keep him moist, and avoid letting him dry out.

 Always the perfect choice for a romantic tale or summer love story, this hybrid begonia blooms and blooms all summer long.
 The bright pink flowers and dark leaves create natural drama, and look fantastic in any container garden or hanging basket.
 You can also use her in raised garden beds, especially as a show stopping border plant.
 With her punchy pink colour, this sturdy hybrid will capture your heart!

 The final award goes to this beautiful white impatiens, with her neat and tidy appearance highlighted by elegant flowers.
 An all around stunning annual, who is also versatile and can be paired with almost any other plant.
 She loves the shade, rather than sun, and will flower all summer long.
 In cooler weather the blooms may turn blush pink, but she'll become white again when the warm temperature returns.

 Every year there are a ton of new gorgeous annuals that arrive on the market for us to try out in our gardens, and it gets harder and harder to choose our favourites!
 Don't be afraid to jump in and try something new, you never know what you'll find.
-Thanks for joining me for the Top Ten Annuals for 2019 - Plant Awards, see you next year!
+Thanks for joining me for the Top Ten Annuals - Plant Awards, see you next year!